Skip to Content

 This filly Seamus’s Girl is our route horse, however, she has competed well in sprints.

-A personal example: I bred a filly by Tapit out of a mare who won at 1 1/8 miles.
-Before she ever stepped on a track, I knew she would need distance.
-We developed her patiently, avoided short sprints entirely, and she won at 1 1/16 miles as a three-year-old.
-Pedigree suggests tendencies — it does not guarantee them.
+I bred a filly by Tapit out of a mare who won at 1⅛ miles.
+Before she ever raced, I expected her to want more ground, and that proved true when she won at 1 1/16 miles as a three-year-old.
+Pedigree pointed the way, but performance confirmed it.
 Always give horses the chance to prove or disprove their breeding.

 Distance Conversions — Quick Reference